-We also provide detailed implementation considerations for these schemes in networking devices.
+We also provide detailed implementation considerations for these schemes.
 We discuss the complexity and throughput of the schemes, and show that their complexity overhead is lower than would be expected, especially for the VI-CBF scheme, which can avoid using any lookup table.